Working with templated rules

 - In the Status area, set the switch to Enabled.

-Click the Save alert button.
+Click Save alert.
 The virtual patching rule is enabled.

 Verify the switch is set to Enabled.

-Click the Create detection button.
+Click Create detection.
 Requests that match the virtual patching rule are assigned the tag associated with the rule.